i-lateral/silverstripe-cataloguepage/README.md

 # Silverstripe CataloguePage Module

+A custom page type that either:

+Displays all product object of a chosen classname on a CMS page

+Or

-A custom page type that allows mapping of multiple catalogue categories to a page in the CMS that then renders them (and their products) into a template.
+Allows mapping of multiple categories to a page in the CMS that then renders them (and their products) into a template.

+The page type also includes a $PaginatedChildren variable to allow automatically breaking up larger product lists into smaller pages.

 ## Installation